-- salary will be adjusted on a pro-rata basis (up or down) based on the change.
-Such protection is not normally applied when a Fixed Term contract is coming to its natural end. - 6.8 Where individuals have concerns regarding the reasons for non-selection for interview or redeployment or in relation to a trial period being terminated they should initially discuss this with their line manager.
-If the concern remains they should raise this with their college/University Services P&OD team who will liaise with relevant senior managers accordingly.
+6.8 Where individuals have concerns regarding the reasons for non-selection for interview or redeployment or in relation to a trial period being terminated they should initially discuss this with their line manager.
+If the concern remains they should raise this with their local P&OD team who will liaise with relevant senior managers accordingly.